Sage Business Cloud Accounting Review (Formerly Sage One)

 Specific Size Of Business

 Sage Business Cloud Accounting is geared toward small to mid-sized businesses that do not need time tracking, project management, or built-in payroll.
-The software is particularly well-suited for UK users, although they’ve recently made significant changes to improve the US version as well.
-The Accounting plan offers unlimited users with customizable user permissions as well.
+The software is particularly well-suited for UK users, although the company has recently made significant changes to improve the US version as well.
+The Accounting plan offers unlimited users with customizable user permissions.

 The Accounting Start plan only offers cash-basis accounting, while the Accounting plan offers the choice between cash-basis and accrual accounting.